Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Itching: A lot of times, an owner will not notice dry skin until the dog becomes itchy.
 Since the dog does not have allergies and will not respond to steroids, it will continue to scratch and need to be treated as described below.

 The most effective remedy for your dog's dry skin is to switch his diet to real food.
-Don't be deceived—the largest retailers of dog food sell the most dog food compared to other brands because their product cheap.
+Don't be deceived—the largest retailers of dog food sell the most dog food compared to other brands because their product is cheap.
 Unfortunately, cheap dog food diets are lacking in many nutrients that would otherwise keep your dog's skin from drying out.
 Even if you do not buy the cheapest brand of dog food, other dog food brands that are able to sit on the shelf for months are not what your dog needs either.

 What Kind of Food Does Your Dog Need?

 Your dog needs a raw diet that provides essential nutrients and oils to improve his health and the quality of his skin.
 The majority of his diet should be raw, meaty bones.
-This type of diet will provide your dog with every essential nutrient to keep his skin health: essential fatty acids, vitamins, minerals, enzymes, and antioxidants.
+This type of diet will provide your dog with every essential nutrient to keep his skin healthy: essential fatty acids, vitamins, minerals, enzymes, and antioxidants.

 Ingredient List for Raw Dog Food to Improve Skin